HBS-HBX/django-elastic-migrations/README.md

   associated with an `IndexMaster`, say, the `course_search` index.

 - Developer runs `./manage.py es_makemigrations course_search`, which
-  will, when it is run, is responsible for the *IndexInstance* preparation and activation (see below).
+  will, when it is run, is responsible for the *IndexInstance* preparation.
+  (see below).
 Developer commits it into the pull request that contains the index schema changes.

 #### Pre-deployment (optional performance optimization)
 - `course_search-1` is the ES index currently being used in prod.